-If submission is accepted, preliminary Powerpoint presentations must be submitted by February 1, 2022.
+If submission is accepted, preliminary Powerpoint presentations must be submitted by February 1, 2023.
 Draft PPT should be at least 75% complete, so that it can be reviewed for content validation.
-Final PPT must be submitted by April 1, 2022.
+Final PPT must be submitted by no later than April 1, 2023.

-Join your colleagues from the United States Section as well as other parts of the world as we gather for our 83rd Annual Surgical Update at the Renaissance - Providence Downtown Hotel in Providence, RI.
-Our meeting destination will provide the perfect setting for not only a CME activity, but also an opportunity to visit
+Join your colleagues from the United States Section as well as other parts of the world as we gather for our 84th Annual Surgical Update at the Hilton Palacio del Rio in San Antonio, TX.
+Our meeting destination will provide the perfect setting for not only a CME activity, but also an opportunity to visit this historic city.

-Under the direction of our 2021 CME Chair, Dr. Mark Perlmutter, this conference will be dedicated to the current needs of attendees and enhance your practice through improved Performance, Competence, Knowledge and Patient Outcomes.
+Under the direction of our 2022 CME Chair, Dr. Dixon Santana, this conference will be dedicated to the current needs of attendees and enhance your practice through improved Performance, Competence, Knowledge and Patient Outcomes.
 The particular topics presented will focus on providing unique and stimulating continuing medical education for the general surgeon and surgical specialist.

-This activity will present both multidisciplinary and specialty specific treatment options, many of which will be related to our theme Surgery 2022: Global, Rural and Urban Experiences.
+This activity will focus on live in-person participation and reconnecting after a very challenging period in our history.
+We plan to present both multidisciplinary and specialty specific treatment options.
 Planned topics include updates on recent advances in surgical techniques as well as other selected surgical and non-surgical topics that address professional practice gaps as determined by the Planning Committee.

 The overall goal of this conference will be to enhance surgical technique, to improve surgical knowledge, foster continued training and ultimately advance patient care.
 As a result of needs assessment surveys and extensive research by the planning committee; a number of topics have been identified that address the professional practice gaps of meeting attendees.
 In addition, ICS Fellows and other interested surgeons and surgical specialists are encouraged to submit a presentation proposal that may be of interest to meeting attendees.
 To see a list of topics that have been identified as being of interest, click HERE.